Dagi2004/requirement-analysis/README.md

 - It ensures that the project team systematically gathers, analyzes, and defines the software requirements.

-- Prevent conflicts and communication gaps during development and testing

 - Ensures the final product meets the defined requirements.

+**Why is Requirement Analysis Important?**

 - Provides a solid foundation for designing and developing the system.

+- Prevent conflicts and communication gaps during development and testing

 - Facilitates accurate estimation of project cost, resources, and time